Colored Markov polycategories and diagrammatic differentiation: Colored kernel slotwise composition and diagram semantics

-The interface expansion turns typed CKSC wiring into ordinary KSC wiring by making every type conversion explicit.
-This allows the trace semantics of CKSC diagrams to be defined using the KSC trace semantics already established in Theorem~\ref{thm:trace_semantics_ksc}.
+The interface expansion replaces each typed CKSC wire by a two-step KSC path through the corresponding interface kernel.
+Thus, a typed connection from $B$ to $C$ is interpreted by first applying the kernel $\kappa_{f;B,C}:B\to C$ and then feeding its output into the target input slot.
+This allows the trace semantics of CKSC diagrams to be defined using the KSC trace semantics established in Theorem~\ref{thm:trace_semantics_ksc}.